steven-ellis/apac_rh_forum_19/docs/OpenShiftDemo.md

 We also recommend you remove all services that are consuming storage before removing the ocs components

+Remove the Code Ready Workspaces - this can take a while ./cleanup_crw_ocp4.sh -c -p=codeready-workspaces

 Remove the bigpharm app - Can't currently clean up the Fuse deployment
 ```